rdavdin/notes/java-web/spring-boot/Data-Persistence-and-Security.md

 By default, MyBatis will match query result columns to Java class filds by name and uses getters and setters to access them.
 Just like any POJO.

-If Java filed names don't match the SQL columns names exactly, you're going to do some additional configuration.
+If Java field names don't match the SQL columns names exactly, you're going to do some additional configuration.

 ```
 @Mapper